stevenson-digital/digital-spaniel/README.md

 - Site is not SSR.
 - No 404 error page.
 - Design: Font styling on 'Brand Strategy' has a letter spacing of 0.57px which equates to 0.00053em which seems redundant.
-- useScrollPosition hook not written by me (https://github.com/n8tb1t/use-scroll-position)
+- useScrollPosition hook not written by me (https://github.com/n8tb1t/use-scroll-position).
 - Design: Social media icons were not downloadable SVGs via XD so I've used my own ones (just a heads up if they're not an exact match)
-- BurgerMenu component toggles based on Redux state (using hooks)
+- BurgerMenu toggles based on Redux state (using hooks).
+- FullscreenOverlay would be extended if a full site so that it stores which component is on top (ie BurgerMenu or Modal).
+In this way, you can click on it to close whichever component is overlaid.
+Currently hardcoded to always close BurgerMenu.
+- Site is hosted on Netlify.